lkarra2/Cloud-Computing-PaaS-Model/README.md

 The tests have been divided in 2 files, TestSimulation1 and TestSimulation2 containing tests of 1 and 2 respectively.
 To run the tests,
 ```
+1. Run Tests on IntelliJ OR
+2. run test - on SBT shell
 ```